Quick overview

 How it works

 Merge PDF loads each file in the order you choose, then copies all pages into one new document.
 Because the sequence becomes the final document sequence, users should check the queue carefully before pressing Merge PDF.
+That matters when a cover page, appendix, or scanned batch needs to stay in a specific order.

 Comparison